 5. Take a Used Dealer Training Class & Complete Other Documents

 Before your dealer license application can be approved, New Mexico mandates that you complete an 8-hour pre-used dealer training class.
+The Pre-License Education class is administered by the New Mexico Independent Auto Dealers Association.
 You must complete the entire 8-hour course and submit your proof of training alongside your dealer license application.